sdonohoo/forecasting/benchmarks/GEFCom2017_D_Prob_MT_hourly/GBM/README.md

 ### Description of implementation scripts

-* `feature_engineering.py`: Python script for computing features and generating feature files.
+* `compute_features.py`: Python script for computing features and generating feature files.
 * `train_predict.R`: R script that trains Gradient Boosting Machine model for quantile regression task and predicts on each round of test data.
-* `train_score_vm.sh`: Bash script that runs `feature_engineering.py`and `train_predict.R` five times to generate five submission files and measure model running time.
+* `train_score_vm.sh`: Bash script that runs `compute_features.py` and `train_predict.R` five times to generate five submission files and measure model running time.

 ### Steps to reproduce results